-The following is testimony received during the 2018/19 fiscal year that was specifically reviewed for the Unmet Transit Needs process.
-All testimony received is individually looked at but some comments are too general in nature to be properly analyzed.
-Live testimony is summarized to state only the perceived unmet transit need.
+The following is testimony received during the 2019/20 fiscal year that was specifically reviewed for the Unmet Transit Needs process.
+All testimony received is individually looked at, but some comments are too general in nature to be properly analyzed.
+Normally, live testimony is summarized to state only the perceived unmet transit need.
+However, due to COVID restrictions this year no live testimony was received.
+Due to COVID, the actual total amount of comments received was down from previous years.
 Similar comments are grouped together with a common response at the end of the grouping.
 Some testimony does not meet the definition for Unmet Transit Needs and will not be analyzed for the purpose of this document.
 However, this testimony has been forwarded on to the appropriate department for consideration and may be met through a different avenue or used for future planning efforts.